 - Don’t ride under the influence or when you’re tired.

-- Follow the rules of the road, especially the speed limit.
+- Follow the rules of the road for motorcyclists, especially the speed limit.

 - Become very familiar with your bike; more than half of all motorcycle accidents involve riders with less than 5 months of experience on the motorcycle involved in the collision.